 FAQFrequently Asked Questions

-How does a CHIP Reverse Mortgage work?
+explain How a CHIP Reverse Mortgage works?

 How do I receive the money?

 That is your choice.
 The CHIP Reverse Mortgage gives you the option of receiving all the money you’re eligible for in one lump sum advance, you can take some now and more later, or you can receive planned advances over a set period of time.
 When you choose planned advances that is available on the Income Advantage product.

 Will you ever lose your home to the bank?